Christ Church, Hackenthorpe

 Christ Church is a church situated in Hackenthorpe, a suburb of the City of Sheffield.
 It is located on Sheffield road, and was built in 1899.
-The church was largely funded by local land owner James Houndsfield.
+The church was largely funded by local land owner James Houndsfield and The Earl Manvers along with many smaller donations.

 History and architecture

 Before 1900, the residents of Hackenthorpe attended the parish church in Beighton, Church of St Mary the Virgin.
 Methodists in the village also had a purpose built chapel which stood on Main Street for a number of years, however this was soon demolished.
 There was also a purpose built mission room which stood on Church Lane.
 This building was later turned into a co-operative grocery store and finally a button factory ran by Charles Singleton Ltd.

 In 1899 the village got its own church.
 The Earl Manvers donated £500 and promised the acre of land which the church now stands on Sheffield Road.
 James Hounsfield, local resident at Hackenthorpe Hall also gave £250.
 In total £1,320 was raised and the church was constructed.

 It is recorded that the foundation stone was laid on 4 June 1898 by Viscount Newark, the Earl Manvers eldest son.
 Beneath the foundation stone was laid a coffin which contained a newspaper of the day, parchment bearing the names of the church committee and a coin of the realm.

 A chapel arch was originally planned, however this needed to be rebuilt and strengthened and due to lack of funds, this was never replaced.
 This shortage of money was in spite of £250 promised from James Houndsfield if the chapel was built in his lifetime and also a further £25 offer from John Jubb from Drakehouse under the same conditions.
 Before the arch the total cost of the church stood at £2,550 and a century later, the arch is still bricked up.

 The dedication, Christ Church took place on 11 November 1899.